-Santa Sabina College is a ministry of the Dominican Sisters who are part of the world-wide Dominican Order of men and women, founded by St Dominic in Europe in the thirteenth century.
+Santa Sabina College is a ministry of the Dominican Sisters who are part of the world-wide Dominican Order of men and women, founded by St Dominic in Europe in the 13th century.

-- Rosary Lodge which is adjacent to the Middle School is the Congregational headquarters for the Dominican Sisters of Eastern Australia and the Solomon Islands.
-From here the Sisters’ Leadership Team administers the works of the Sisters located throughout the eastern states and the Solomon Islands
+- Rosary Lodge which is adjacent to our entrance at 90 The Boulevarde is the Congregational headquarters for the Dominican Sisters of Eastern Australia and the Solomon Islands.
+From here the Sisters’ Leadership Team administers the works of the Sisters located throughout the eastern states and the Solomon Islands.

 - Dominican communities supported by the Santa Sabina College community include: